 More than 300 collective agreements in local administration came into force

-In the public sector in the first 4 months of 2016 were published 322 collective agreements in the public sector.
-This extremely high number of agreements have been signed since 2014, mostly between the unions and local administration but have been blocked by the center right government.
-Following the decision of the Constitutional Court (TC) this blockade was considering unconstutional and and came into force.
-Mostly their provisions regard the return to 35 hour’s week in local administration.
+In the first four months of 2016 322 collective agreements were concluded in the public sector.
+This extremely high number of agreements had already been signed since 2014 - mostly between unions and local administration - but have been blocked by the center right government.
+Following a decision of the Constitutional Court (TC) this blockade was considered unconstutional and came into force.
+Most of the provisions regard the return to 35 hours week in local administration.

 Portuguese dock workers union (SETC) reach deal with port operators after long strike

-The long strike (stoppage of overtime work and refusal to handle cargo if movement of that cargo was undertaken by non-port workers or road hauliers) in the context of the labour dispute opposing the Portuguese dock worker union (SETC) and the port operators that has been ongoing over the last three years.
-On 26 May 2016 the union suspended the strike after a compromise that a new collective agreement will be in place the key elements of the agreement are: limitation of temporary agency work and integration of temporary agency workers in regular contracts; recognition of skills and career development and redefinition of wage scales.
+For the last three years a long strike took place between the Portuguese dock workers union (SETC) and the port operators (stoppage of overtime work and refusal to handle cargo if movement of that cargo was undertaken by non-port workers or road hauliers).
+On 26 May 2016 the union suspended the strike after agreeing to a new collective agreement providing limitation of temporary agency work and integration of temporary agency workers in regular contracts; recognition of skills and career development and redefinition of wage scales, as key elements.

 Job precariousness and unemployment remain a matter of concern

-Following a period where the unemployment rate decreases slightly, it peaked again in the first quarter of 2016.Unemployment affects particularly the young people and those with higher education: between the first quarter of 2015 and the first quarter of 2016 there were more 4,4 thousand unemployed people with higher education, representing an increase of 3.7%.
+Following a slight decrease in unemployment rate, this peaked again in the first quarter of 2016.Unemployment affects particularly the young people and those with higher education: between the first quarter of 2015 and the first quarter of 2016 there were more 4,4 thousand unemployed people with higher education, representing an increase of 3.7%.
 The unemployment of people holding other educational levels - basic and secondary levels – decreased 16% and 7%, respectively.

 Data from the INE about income evolution in Portugal in the last 20 years reveals that over the past 20 years, the income of young people diverged from the national average.
 Between 1989 and 2009, income of the youngest increase 65%, 15 percentage points below the average.